statuc30721/aws_dev_vpc/README.md

 This project provides a VPC for educational use only.
 Its purpose is to *avoid* using the default VPC in Amazon Web Service (AWS).

+This repository will deploy a single linux instance.
+Create a terraform.tfvars file to override the defaults in teh variable.tf file.

+Another option is to just modify values directly in the variable.tf file.

 ## Architecture
 AWS Virtual Private Cloud
 CIDR = 10.22.0.0/16